 Sociology is a popular optional among UPSC aspirants.
 Anu Kumari, who secured the second rank in the 2017 civil services exam had sociology as her optional.
 The subject is unique in that it is a hit among candidates with both science and humanities backgrounds.
 Anyone can take this optional; there is no need for an academic background in this subject.
-This subject is also deemed very scoring especially if the right approach and strategies are adopted during preparation.
-In this article, you can read all you need to know about the sociology optional including syllabus, booklist, strategy, etc.
+This subject is also deemed very scoring, mostly if the right approach and strategies are adopted during preparation.
+In this article, you can read all you need to know about the sociology optional, including syllabus, booklist, strategy, etc.

 How many candidates take Sociology optional?